7.8 — Why (non-const) global variables are evil

 For example, instead of:

-constexpr double gravity { 9.8 }; // unclear if this is a local or global variable from the name
+constexpr double gravity { 9.8 }; // risk of collision with some other global variable named gravity

 int main()